 Rajaguru’s work experience spans public communications, radio news broadcasting, community outreach, and corporate social responsibility consulting.
 She has also served as the Chair of a foundation for women and children, formally known as Yayasan Wanita ASEAN Sekretariat or ASEAN Secretariat Women’s Wing (ASEAN), 2009-2011.
 After getting back to academia, her research focus is on technological and knowledge production practices of maritime claims that affect and shape international order and cooperation.
 Her publications include a book of poems, policy articles on ASEAN, and research papers on ocean frontiers.

 Rajaguru, Venilla.
 2018.
-“Constructing an Inventive Order of Rights: The Techno-Politics of Island-Building in Disputed Sea” in World Views on Science, Technology and Arts in International Relations ed.
-Madeline Carr, Renee Marlin-Bennett, JP Singh, Routledge, Taylor & Francis Group
+“Constructing an Inventive Order of Rights: The Techno-Politics of Island-Building in Disputed Sea” in World Views on Science, Technology and Arts in International Relations, ed.
+Madeline Carr, Renee Marlin-Bennett, JP Singh.
+New York: Routledge.

 Keywords: Ocean affairs; international development-international law-international security